ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 ## So, how do we sign this JSON document in code?

-Ranging from Java and .NET to Node.js, there are already a lot of libraries available on the [interwebz](https://jwt.io/#libraries-io).
+Ranging from Java and .NET to Node.js, there are already a lot of libraries available on the [internet](https://jwt.io/#libraries-io).
-And even JavaScipt has its own implementation of the standard!
+And even JavaScript has its own implementation of the standard!

 Because of its fluent API, we are using the Java JWT implementation in this post.
-Since not all algorithms are implemtented in Java, we are also going to use Bouncy Castle as our [JCA](https://en.wikipedia.org/wiki/Java_Cryptography_Architecture) provider.
+Since not all algorithms are implemented in Java, we are also going to use Bouncy Castle as our [JCA](https://en.wikipedia.org/wiki/Java_Cryptography_Architecture) provider.

+In our maven configuration we just add following two dependencies:

 {% highlight xml %}
     <dependency>